hosamahmud/Hossam-Mahmoud/README.md

+Hello,
-Hello, I'm Hossam Mahmoud
+I'm Hossam Mahmoud, a Full-Time Learner
+Electronics and Communication Engineering graduate
-I'm interested in Automation Testing and DevOps methodology a Full-Time Learner
+I'm interested in Automation Testing and DevOps methodology